ek0212/chrome-extension-submission-form-agent/README.md

-# Chrome Extension Analyzer Agent Flow
+# Agentic Flow to Fill Out Chrome Extension Submission Forms

-This project demonstrates a multi-agent workflow using Azure OpenAI's ChatCompletions API that can analyze Chrome Extensions directly from their GitHub repositories.
-Simply provide a GitHub URL, and the system will automatically extract, analyze, and prepare your extension for the Chrome Web Store - no local files needed!
+This project demonstrates a multi-agent workflow using Azure OpenAI's ChatCompletions API that can analyze Chrome Extensions directly from their GitHub repositories and supply the requisite fields to get submission approval in the Chrome Web Store.

 ## Features

+### Automated Form Submission Preparation
+- **Complete Store Listing**: Automatically generates all required store listing fields
+- **Privacy Documentation**: Creates privacy-related documentation and justifications
+- **Distribution Setup**: Determines optimal distribution settings based on extension analysis
+- **Submission Readiness**: Helps fill all Chrome Web Store requirements before submission

 ### Seamless GitHub Integration
 - **Zero Local Setup**: Analyze any Chrome Extension directly from its GitHub repository - no cloning required